michaelepley/game-of-life/README.md

 # game-of-life

 Whoa!
-I was digging through my old floppy disk archive and came across an old implementation of Conway's Game of Life I did.
+I was digging through my old floppy disk archive and came across an old implementation of Conway's Game of Life I did, circa 1994.
 So here it is.

 Crazy tidbits:
 - Its in Fortran 90 (!).
 Yes Fortran windows apps do exist.
 I do not remember what possessed me to do it in Fortran since I knew C/C++/many other lenguages at the time.